kkinnear/zprint/README.md

 hang-avoid value.
 The hang-avoid value defaults to 0.5, which changes only a tiny amount of output visually, but provides useful performance gains in functions which take a long time to format.
-At present this ony affects lists, but may be implemented for other collections in the future.
+At present this only affects lists, but may be implemented for other collections in the future.

 #### :hang-expand